Martial Arts for Self-Defense or Fighting

 Model Mugging self-defense draws it’s origins from the marital arts that provided the catalyst to martial science and the evolution in self-defense training.
 The martial arts and self-defense share common traits but they are not necessarily the same.
 There are pro’s and cons for both.

-Male instructors typically study the martial arts while teaching Model Mugging and some female instructors teach Model Mugging while simultaneously continue to train in their preferred style of martial arts.
+Male instructors typically study the martial arts and some of our female instructors continue to train in their preferred style of martial arts while they also teach Model Mugging classes.
 However, Model Mugging instructors are aware of the advantages of reality based training and how to best apply adrenaline stress training.

 Martial Art Classes